UMBE-LAB/CityBEM-Docs/docs/run_citybem.md

 ---

-## ⚙️ 1.
+## :material-play-circle-outline: 1.
 Running the CityBEM Executable

 Once the CityBEM V2 source code is compiled, the build process generates the executable: